Ma Xiangbo

 Ma Xiangbo (馬相伯 (马相伯, Mǎ Xiàngbó, Ma3 Hsiang4-po2); April 7, 1840 – November 4, 1939) was a Chinese former Jesuit priest, scholar and educator in late-Qing and early-Republican China.
 He was one of the founders of Aurora University, Fu Jen Catholic University and Fudan University.

 Ma Xiangbo's original given name was Jianchang (建常) but was changed to Liang (良).
 "Xiangbo" was his courtesy name.
 He also adopted the Catholic name Joseph.

 Biography

 Ma Xiangbo was born in Dantu, Jiangsu province to a prominent Catholic family.
 At the age of 11, he enrolled in a French Jesuit school in Shanghai, Collège Saint-Ignace (now Xuhui High School), where he remained first as student and later as teacher until 1870.

 In 1870, he was ordained priest in the Jesuit order.

-Due to the French aggressions towards China, Ma would leave the priesthood in 1876 and eventually be married and have a family.
+Ma left the order and priesthood because of its discrimination against Chinese clergy.
+Ma remained active in Chinese Catholic circles.
+After leaving the priesthood, he worked in civil service with his brother Ma Jianzhong.Both brothers led significant political lives, with Jiangzhong working as a prominent official in the Qing government and Xiangbo serving as a diplomat from 1881 to 1897 in various postings in Asia including Japan (Tokyo 1881, Yokohama 1892), Korea (1882-1885?), Europe (Britain and France 1886–1887) and the United States.

 In 1886/87, he visited France and eventually devoted his life to higher education.
-Ma founded the following institutions of higher learning: